The Personal OS I run every day.

 That's working — sort of.

 But you're juggling.
 Different setups in different tools.
 Different memories in different places.
-Different conventions every Monday.
+Different, because there's always something new to try.

 Now there's a new thing.
-The harnesses — Claude's desktop app, Codex, Claude Code — are showing up in your feed every week.
+The harnesses — Claude's desktop app, Codex with its OpenClaw-like features — are showing up in your feed every week.
 You see other people using them well.
 Real work.
 Actual leverage.
 You feel the pull.

-Harnesses don't come with your setup.
-They come with a blank workspace and a lot of options.
+Harnesses come with a blank workspace and a whole lot of options.
+(Infinite, really.)

-This isn't a memory problem.
-It's a design problem.
+Getting 25x value from AI isn't a prompting problem anymore.
+It's a systems design problem.

-How do you design a personal operating system for AI when you're not a software designer?
+How do you design a personal operating system for AI when you're not a UX designer?
 When you're not an ops specialist?
-When the only person who knows how youactually work is you, and the tooling assumes you'll figure that part out?
+When you're not a developer?
+Except… The only person who knows how you actually work is you.

 You need two things.

-A proven starting point — something already battle-tested by someone whose work shape rhymes with yours.
+A proven starting point — something already battle-tested by someone whose work style rhymes with yours.

 And the ability to mold it.
 To your day.
 Your tasks.
 Your struggles.
 Your preferences.